How to Supercharge Your Podcast Metadata

 1. Start with a phrase that is aimed for your target audience that introduces the problem you want to solve or the question that you want to answer through your podcast. ❓

-2. Next, add one or two phrases to describe the main topics that you will cover in your podcast.
+2. Next, add one or two phrases to describe the main topics that you cover in your podcast.
 Keep it precise and to the point. 📍

 3. Finish convincing your audience by sprinkling in a few words regarding the frequency of your podcast, the format of your show, and maybe mention some of your future guests. 👤